-Approval of a San Diego Housing Commission Administrative Regulation Regarding Retention of Real Estate Brokers and Operating Procedures for Brokers Page 4
+Approval of a San Diego Housing Commission Administrative Regulation Regarding Retention of Real Estate Brokers, Operating Procedures for Brokers, and Peer or Desk Review of Appraisals Page 2

-Commission, as described in Report No. HCR21-106.
+On November 12, 2021, the Housing Commission Board of Commissioners (Board) approved a partial-year contract with Marcus & Millichap to provide on-call real estate broker services to the Housing Commission, as described in Report No. HCR21-106.
 On a motion by Commissioner Eugene "Mitch" Mitchell, seconded by Vice Chair Ryan Clumpner and passed 4-0, the Housing Commission Board also directed Housing Commission staff to return to the Housing Commission Board with an action that makes the practices set forth within the Marcus & Millichap agreement a requirement for all future Housing Commission real estate acquisition transactions.
 The Housing Commission Board's November 12, 2021, action occurred pursuant to San Diego Municipal Code section 98.0301(e)(4)(A)(ii), pursuant to which the Housing Commission provided Housing Authority members seven-day advance notice of the Housing Commission's hearing of the matter.
 After the Housing Commission Board's approval and direction to staff, City Council President Sean Elo-Rivera requested that the new requirements for future Housing Commission real estate acquisition transactions be presented to the Housing Authority for consideration.